 Catty-cornered across the street from the Dey House is the Shambaugh House, home to the International Writing Program.
 Founded in 1967 by Paul Engle, it currently brings in forty writers—recent visitors include Hans Castellanos Moya and Etger Kerret—from countries all over the world for ten-week residencies each fall.
 Prairie Lights hosts readings by the fellows each Sunday afternoon during their tenure.

-Murphy-Brookfield and the Haunted Bookstore are located in what’s referred to as the Near North End, an up-and-coming neighborhood home to bars and restaurants frequented by local writers.
+The Haunted Bookstore is located in what’s referred to as the Near North End, an up-and-coming neighborhood home to bars and restaurants frequented by local writers.
 Dave’s Fox Head (402 East Market Street), on the corner of Market and Gilbert streets, has been the “Workshop bar” since at least the 1980s.
 From the outside it appears to be little more than a shack, and its interior has remained completely unchanged since I first stepped foot inside in the late 1970s.
 It’s a simple tavern—a couple of rows of scarred wooden booths, a jukebox, and a pool table.
 It could be 1945 or 2012 or, judging from the jukebox selection, 1967 onward.
 Being inside Dave’s is a little like being inside a Raymond Carver story, and although it’s often full of writers, I don’t think anyone ever actually writes in Dave’s.